- Essential Nutrients Provided By Fruits

 - Add some fresh or dried fruits to your usual eating cereal.
 For instance, combine muesli with chopped apple, banana, and dates.

-- Use mashed banana instead of jam on bread.
+- Use mashed bananas instead of jam on bread.

 - Have pure and unsweetened orange juice.